thiagobeppe/flinkFraudDetection/READMEEN.md

 * **logs/data**  - *The kafka's logs will be put here*

 ---
+# Business rules

+* **AlarmedCustomer** - Client who has your ID tagged like a suspicious customer.
+* **LostCards** - Lost or stolen credit cards.
+* **excessiveTransactions** - If the same client was made more than 10 transactions in a interval of 10 secondes, the transaction will be flagged like a suspicious transaction.
+* **cityChange** - If the same credit card was used in two or more cities the transaction will be flagged like a suspicious transaction.

+---
 # How to run (Linux - Ubuntu)
 * In your terminal go to the root of the project and run the command "```./run.sh```" to start the application.
 * In "real-time", the results will be archived in the folder ```analisysResult```, just open the file to see them.